Funerals

 MUSIC SELECTIONS

-Music is an important part of the funeral rites.
-It can console and uplift mourners even as it expresses our faith and love.
-The music used in the Funeral Mass is to be religious in nature and in accord with our faith in eternal life, which the Mass celebrates.
+The music for a funeral Mass must follow specific guidelines of sacred music that is approved by the Diocese.
+The music reflects faith and love and offers consolation.
+Usually a list of appropriate music is available at the parish.
 Our Bereavement Minister will review the choices of hymns with you.
 Other hymns may be requested, but their acceptance will be based on appropriateness to the church's liturgy and the cantor and pianist's knowledge of them.
-Our Parish Music Director, or a cantor and accompanist will be present to lead the congregation in song.
+Our Parish Music Director, or a cantor and accompanist, will be present to lead the congregation in song.

 RITE OF COMMITTAL (Cemetery Service)

 The third and final part of the funeral liturgy occurs at the cemetery.
-The priest from the parish leads a brief prayer to help those who are mourning leave their loved one in the hands of God.
+The priest from the parish leads a brief prayer to help mourners leave their loved one in the hands of God.

 FEES